Tihi321/evulpo-quiz/README.md

 ## Tech

 Communication is going through sockets, it provides real time data.
 As api call to google is on server, data is fetched only once regardless on how many clients join.
 Checks and data is on server side, user is not aware of which is correct answer.
 Along with socket server there is one more express server for hall of fame and assets page.
 On Client side we use typescript, unlike server side, where vanilla javascript is used.
 React context is used for global state, through <a href="https://www.npmjs.com/package/ts-use" target="_blank">TS Use</a>, my library of hooks for React.
-Along with TS Use, another library of helpers is used <a href="https://www.npmjs.com/package/tsl-utils" target="_blank">TSL Utils</a> that i added to npm, just library to enable usage of selectors outside of redux.
+Along with TS Use, another library of helpers is used <a href="https://www.npmjs.com/package/tsl-utils" target="_blank">TSL Utils</a> that i added to npm, library to enable usage of selectors outside of redux.

 ## Start